Show different variants of your content on your site and allow users to toggle between them.

 To get started, make sure to:

-Install Scroll Documents for Confluence Cloud.
+Install Scroll Content Manager for Confluence Cloud.
 You can start with a free 30 day trial.

-Optional: If you want to unlock the full potential of the variants functionality in Scroll Documents, you’ll also need to install the extension app Variants for Scroll Documents.
+Optional: If you want to unlock the full potential of the variants functionality in Scroll Content Manager, you’ll also need to install the extension app Variants for Scroll Content Manager.
 You can start with a free 30 day trial.

-Create your first Scroll Document.
+Create your first document.
 Either from scratch or out of an existing space or page tree.

 Add a first variant to your document.
 You’ll get the most out of variants, if you create at least two.